Static properties of two linearly coupled discrete circuits: Ground state properties of the interacting system

 It is a bounded quantity: the minimum value is $S_{\rm VN}=~0$ and corresponds to a fully condensed ground state ($p_1= ~1$), whereas the maximum value of $S_{\rm VN}$ is $\ln(2M)$ and occurs for a completely fragmented state with $p_i=1/(2M)$, for all $i$.
 When $S_{\rm VN} = \ln s$ (with $s \in \mathbb{Z}^+$) the system is fragmented in $s$ states.

-Figure~\ref{VNentropy} presents the von Neumann entropy for the two stacked trimers with $N=6$ atoms as a function of $U/J_{\perp}$, for the same cases $J/J_\perp$ as in Fig.~\ref{eigenvalues_density_matrix}.
+Figure~\ref{VNentropy} presents $S_{\rm VN}$ for the two stacked trimers with $N=6$ atoms as a function of $U/J_{\perp}$, for the same cases $J/J_\perp$ as in Fig.~\ref{eigenvalues_density_matrix}.
 One can see that for a fixed value of $U/J_\perp$, the entropy decreases as $J/J_\perp$ increases; that is, the ground state is less fragmented when $J>J_{\perp}$ than when $J<J_{\perp}$, as we have already obtained in Fig.~\ref{eigenvalues_density_matrix}.
 In the limiting case $J=0$ and when $U/J_{\perp}>1$ the entropy is given by $S_{\rm VN}=\ln M= \ln 3$, since the system behaves as $M=3$ bosonic Josephson junctions.

-When $J/J_\perp \geq 0.1$ and for small values of $U/J_\perp$, the ground state is almost fully condensed and $S_{\rm VN} \simeq 0$.
-From Fig.~\ref{VNentropy} one can see that the regime of condensation in terms of $U/J_\perp$ broadens when $J > J_\perp$.
+When $J/J_\perp \geq 0.1$ and for small values of $U/J_\perp$, the ground state corresponds to a coherent state and $S_{\rm VN} \simeq 0$.
+From Fig.~\ref{VNentropy} one can see that this regime in terms of $U/J_\perp$ broadens when $J > J_\perp$.
 For large interactions the system tends to the hard-core boson limit with a $2M$ fragmented state, whose entropy is $S_{\rm VN}=\ln(2M) =\ln 6$.
 This regime is achieved for smaller values of $U/J_\perp$ when $J<J_\perp$.
-The localization of the particles in different sites requires larger interaction strengths, $U/J_\perp > 10^2$ when $J/J_\perp >1$, as we have comented in the previous figure.
+The localization of the particles in different sites requires larger interaction strengths, $U/J_\perp > 10^2$ when $J/J_\perp >1$, as we have commented in the previous figure.